-Both models have quad rear cameras and both feature a 16-megapixel super wide-angle sensor with a 117-degree field of view and an f/2.2 aperture and a 2-megapixel dedicated macro lens with an aperture of f/2.4 and the ability to capture objects 4cm from the lens.
+Both models have quad rear cameras, both of which feature a 16-megapixel super wide-angle sensor (with a 117-degree field of view) and an f/2.2 aperture, alongside a 2-megapixel dedicated macro lens with an aperture of f/2.4.

 - Honor 20: 6GB RAM

 Despite offering the same storage capacities and the same processor, the Honor 20 has 6GB of RAM, while the Honor 20 Pro has 8GB of RAM.
 That should make lighter work of running multiple tasks, although we doubt you'll notice a lot of difference in use.

 - Honor 20: 3,750mAh

 The Honor 20 Pro has a 4,000mAh battery, while the Honor 20 has a less capacious 3,750mAh battery.
 Either handset is good enough to last through a full day of rigorous use.

 Both offer Honor's 22.5W SuperCharge fast charging, offering 50 per cent battery in 30 minutes, but neither support wireless charging.